Ivaldivi/Geocache/README.md

 Turns Magnetometer on and sends angle of phone, removes subscription and should stop the whole screen.

 #### const _angle
 Uses magnetometer to find the angle the phone is pointing in degrees east of North.
 At the bottom of method descriptions will be references to where Math was refrenced from.

+#### const _degree
+Adjusts magnetometer to be in correct degrees for rotation.

 #### const _finalAngle
 This function finds the angle of arrow image rotation by doing simple math with bearing and heading (magnetometer) states.